gini/gini-vision-lib-android/ginivision/src/doc/source/guide-for-open-with.rst

 We recommend checking for the permission whenever your app receives a PDF or an image and before accessing it.
 If an explanation is requested by the system to be shown to the user we highly recommend providing one.

-Handling the case where permission is not granted is required.
+It is required to handle the case where the user did not grant permissions.
 We recommend showing an explanation and providing a link to your app’s *App info* page in the *Settings* app with a short guide on how to grant the permission there.

 The Intent for opening the *App info* page can be created as follows: